-An evergreen woody plant that can be grown as a shrub, 2-3m in height or, in favourable conditions, as a lovely small tree up to 5-6m in height with a trunk diameter of no more than 150mm.
+An evergreen woody plant that can be grown as a shrub, 2-3m in height or, in favourable conditions, as a lovely small tree up to 5-6 m tall with a trunk diameter of no more than 150 mm.
 Compound leaves, dark green above and pale green below; 8-12 pairs of squarely oblong leaflets and a terminal leaflet all covered in soft, flexible hairs giving them a velvety texture and appearance.
 Young shoot tips are furled and velvety brown; young twigs are also densely velvety.
-Flowers coloured a deep wine-red, 50mm long occurring in short compact racemes.
+Flowers coloured a deep wine-red, 50 mm long occurring in short compact racemes.
 They appear in autumn, from March to April, and occasionally occur throughout the year.
-Fruits are distinctive small cylindrical reddish brown pods, about 0.3mm, which split and twist open when mature and usually hang 'dripping' from the plant from May to October.
+Fruits are distinctive small cylindrical reddish brown pods, about 0.3 mm wide, which split and twist open when mature and usually hang 'dripping' from the plant from May to October.

-Indigofera lyalli subsp. lyalli is Red-Listed as of LC (Least Concern) and is therefore at low risk of extinction.
+Indigofera lyalli subsp. lyalli is Red-Listed as Least Concern (LC) and is therefore at low risk of extinction.

 Distribution and habitat